Call us: 1-866-726-9510

 Examples:

-• I will always remind you how awesome you are, inside and out, at least once a day, especially when you are not believing it for yourself.
+• I will always remind you how awesome you are at least once a day, especially when you are not believing it for yourself.

-• I will be open and honest with you in all things.
+• I promise to be open and honest with you in all things.

-• I will support and protect your freedom, because although our lives are intertwined, your choices are still yours, alone, and I will continue to seek a deep understanding of your wishes, your desires, your fears, and your dreams.
+• I will support and protect your freedom, because although our lives are intertwined, your choices are still yours, alone.
+I will continue to seek a deep understanding of your wishes, your desires, your fears and your dreams.

 • I vow to respect, admire and appreciate you for who you are, as well as for the person you wish to become, and to do my best to meet your needs, not out of obligation, but because it delights me to see you happy.